heidekrueger/bnelearn/docs/index.rst

 Same dimensionality for all players.
 Current implementations and learners use deterministic/pure continuous actions.

+Variance reduction or Quasirandom sampling is not yet implemented but should be easy.

-**Other exxisting multi-agent Learning Packages:** Other multi-agent learning frameworks, such as OpenSpiel \citep{lanctotEtAl2019OpenSpiel} that is a collection of games and algorithms for reinforcement learning and planning or PettingZoo \citep{terry2020pettingzoo} that is a multi-agent extension of the famous OpenAI Gym framework \citep{OpenAIGym}, mainly focus on zero-sum games and on games with discrete action spaces.
+**Other existing multi-agent Learning Packages:** Other multi-agent learning frameworks, such as `OpenSpiel <https://github.com/deepmind/open_spiel>`_ that is a collection of games and algorithms for reinforcement learning and planning or `PettingZoo <https://github.com/Farama-Foundation/PettingZoo>`_ that is a multi-agent extension of the famous OpenAI Gym framework `OpenAIGym <https://github.com/openai/gym>`_, mainly focus on zero-sum games and on games with discrete action spaces.
 Crucially, they neither allow an efficient evaluation of running a large batch of games in parallel.